Maya-Camille Broussard: COVID-19 pandemic response

 Broussard experienced a decrease in demand for Justice of the Pies' treats and services as a result of COVID-19.
 At the beginning of the pandemic, as hospitals were overwhelmed with patients suffering from COVID-19, Justice of the Pies provided food to frontline workers at John H. Stroger Hospital, Roseland Hospital, Advocate Trinity Hospital, and Provident Hospital.
 Broussard chose to serve Stroger Hospital because it is the largest hospital in Chicago that sees the most patients who do not have insurance and because it services a lot of patients who have endured trauma.
 The food was paid for by actress, Kerry Washington.

 George Floyd protests response

 In June 2020, during the George Floyd protests, Chef Mario Santiago and Justice of the Pies provided chicken and biscuit pot pies to African American and Latino residents, to promote healing and unity, as well as fight food insecurity.
 Justice of the Pies also provided meals to minority business owners who experienced property damage in South Side neighborhoods due to unrest over George Floyd's murder.

+Cannabis justice

+In 2022, Broussard created her Peaches + Herb Cobbler, infused with a low dose of cannabis butter, to honor the work of Black women dispensary owners, Kika Keith and Kika Jr. from Gorilla Rx Wellness.